 MIC 428/528 Cr.2

 Fermentation Microbiology Laboratory

 Principles of fermentation science and biotechnology with emphasis on industrial and food fermentation processes.
 Laboratory emphasis is on the use of various fermentation systems that generate useful products including fermented food and beverages, pharmaceuticals, chemicals and other gene products.
-Prerequisite: MIC 230 and two semesters of college chemistry.
+Lab.
+4. Prerequisite: MIC 230 and two semesters of college chemistry.
 Offered Occasionally.

 MIC 434/534 Cr.3

 An ecological study of bacteria, cyanobacteria and algae of aquatic ecosystems.
 Topics include microbial strategies for survival under various environmental conditions, the role of microorganisms in biogeochemical cycling of elements, interactions of microorganisms with other aquatic biota, the role of microorganisms in pollution problems, and applications of microbial ecology to biotechnology.
 Laboratory emphasis is on experimental design and sampling techniques, quantification of microbial biomass, and measurement of microbial activities in aquatic habitats.
 One weekend field trip required.
 Lect.
 2, Lab.
 3. Prerequisite: MIC 230 and three semesters of college chemistry.
 BIO 341 strongly recommended.
 Offered Fall - Even Numbered Years.